How to Achieve Great Baking Results from Proper Mixing Techniques

 The Muffin Method

-An easy way to check to see if you’ve mixed with a light enough hand is to break a baked muffin apart and look at the crumb.
+An easy way to check if you’ve mixed with a light enough hand is to break a baked muffin apart and look at the crumb.
 If you see long tunnels in the crumb, you mixed too enthusiastically.

 In the muffin method, the fat is generally introduced with the wet ingredients in a liquid state (either oil or melted butter).